Why Everyone Love Montepulciano And Pienza

 map of Pienza

-going up to Pianza
+Going up to Pianza

 Walking through the town, visitors can marvel at the elegant buildings, beautiful piazzas, and narrow streets lined with artisan shops and local restaurants offering exquisite cuisine.
 Pienza is also famous for its delicious pecorino cheese, which can be tasted and purchased in various shops around the town.